jnguyen010/PHYS-360-Final-Project/README.md

     return(t[:step], r[:,:step], v[:,:step], F[:,:step], A[:,:step], Cd[:,:step])
 ```
 This will return the time, position, velocity, force, area, and coefficient of drag.
 I am still trying to figure out how to find the area and coefficient of drag at each point, so this part will be the main challenge in this project.
+First, we'll simplify the problem in only one dimensions to first test whether our code works.
+Then, once we have confirmed, we can add another dimension in the x-direction.
 Afterwards, we can plot each of the returns as a function of time and see how the rotating object and non-rotating object differ.